samboy/rg32hash/README.md

 nanorg32.c is public domain.

+Since the code may be hard to read, I explain what some of the code does in the document nanorg32.md.

 # pwgen.sh Generate passwords with tinyrg32

 pwgen.sh allows the tinyrg32 program to generate secure passwords for